boraseoksoon/Throttler/README.md

 - Click Next.
 - Done.

-### TODO:
+### To-Do:

-1. Provide a option to gurantee the last execution no matter what (throttle and debounce)
+1. Provide an option that ensures the final execution of a job, regardless of whether it has been throttled or debounced.
-2. More ueful functions that can get jobs done in one line code.
+2. Write more useful functions that can accomplish tasks in a single line of code.

 ### Contact